"There's a grief that can't be spoken. There's a pain goes on and on. Empty chairs at empty tables..."

 expect that my mother would leave us at age 74—and I didn’t expect that it would

-be sudden too—just two days after her hospitalization.
+be all too sudden too—unresponsive just two days after her hospitalization due to stroke.

 My grandmother,